-Chicken Net 12/42/3
+Chicken Net 11/42/3

-The same “unroll and then unfold” process applies to all electrified nets.
+To InstallThe same “unroll and then unfold” process applies to all electrified nets.
 Minimal strength or skill needed (and no tools).
-You will need an energizer to electrify the net.
-Extra posts needed at corners, curves and ends (use step-in posts or FiberRods).
-You will need an energizer to electrify the net.
+Extra supports such as FiberTuff™ step-in posts are useful at corners, curves and ends.
+You will need a fence energizer to electrify the net.

 - Measure the fence line.

 Warning!
 Due to risk of fire, do NOT use continuous output energizers with electric netting or electro-plastic conductors such as rope, twine or tape.
 Use only with a low or wide impedance intermittent pulse energizer.
 (Fi-Shock™ brand energizers which are sold as low impedance, continuous current output should NOT be used with electric netting.)
 All energizers sold on Premier’s website use an intermittent pulse and are suitable for use with electric netting.

 Dry conditions and wintertime usage may reduce the effectiveness of electric fencing.
 Ice and heavy snow can flatten netting and thereby damage it.

-Dry or frozen ground many cause the NetPost spikes to bend or break if inserted with force.
+Dry or frozen ground may cause post spikes to bend or break if inserted with force.
 Pilot holes may be needed.
 We recommend using drivable or single spike posts in hard soils.
 Double spike posts provide more stability when the ground is soft.